aeon-tutorials/ECML-2024/docs/schedule.md

 The tutorial is on __Monday, September 09__ starting at __14:00__ in room __Zeta 2__.
 The speakers will be available afterwards for Q&A, and questions are always welcome on the [_aeon_](/https://www.aeon-toolkit.org/) Slack (details on the website).

-- Introduction to Time Series Machine Learning - (14:00, 10 Minutes, by Anthony Bagnall)
+- Introduction to Time Series Machine Learning and _aeon_ - (14:00, 10 Minutes, by Anthony Bagnall)

   Special considerations must be given when it comes to processing and creating models from time series data.
 To begin we will be a brief overview of the time series data and the different kinds of time series data one may find.
 We will also briefly introduce the _aeon_ toolkit, which is used in our code examples.